-Morgan Stanley Individual Retirement Plan (Effective as of October 1, 2012)
+Morgan Stanley Roth IRA (Effective as of October 1, 2012)

-Morgan Stanley Smith Barney LLC ("Morgan Stanley") hereby establishes the Morgan Stanley Individual Retirement Plan (the "Plan").
-Morgan Stanley Smith Barney LLC or an affiliate of Morgan Stanley will act as Custodian of all individual retirement accounts ("IRAs") established under the Plan.
-Each Account is known as the Morgan Stanley IRA.
-Each Morgan Stanley IRA is intended to qualify as an "individual retirement account" within the meaning of Section 408(a) of the Internal Revenue Code of 1986, as amended (the "Code").
-The IRA consists of the Plan document, and the separate Morgan Stanley Adoption Agreement and Morgan Stanley Client Agreement (which may be a separate Client Agreement or a component of a master brokerage account agreement), each of which has been executed by (or on behalf) of the individual for whom the IRA is established (the "Participant").
-All IRAs established and maintained under the Plan shall be for the exclusive benefit of the individuals for whom the accounts are held or their beneficiaries.
-If this is an Inherited IRA within the meaning of Code Section 408(d)(3)(C) maintained for the benefit of a designated beneficiary of a deceased Participant, references in this document to the "Participant" are to the deceased Participant, unless otherwise provided.
-This Plan document applies to all IRA accounts maintained under the Plan on or after October 1, 2012 regardless of the date the Account was first established.
+Morgan Stanley Smith Barney LLC ("Morgan Stanley") hereby establishes the Morgan Stanley Roth IRA document for the purpose of establishing and maintaining Roth IRAs described in Section 408A of the Internal Revenue Code of 1986, as amended.
+Morgan Stanley Smith Barney LLC or an affiliate of Morgan Stanley Smith Barney LLC will act as Custodian of all Roth IRAs established hereunder.
+The Roth IRA consists of the Roth IRA document, and the separate Morgan Stanley Adoption Agreement and Morgan Stanley Client Agreement (which may be a separate Client Agreement or a component of a master brokerage account agreement), each of which has been executed by (or on behalf) of the individual for whom the Roth IRA is established (the "Participant").
+All such Roth IRAs shall be maintained for the exclusive benefit of the individuals for whom such Roth IRAs have been established or their Beneficiaries.
+If this is an inherited IRA within the meaning of Code Section 408(d) (3)(C) maintained for the benefit of a designated Beneficiary of a deceased Participant, references in this document to the "Participant" are to the deceased Participant, unless otherwise provided.
+This Roth IRA document is effective as of October 1, 2012 for all Morgan Stanley Roth IRAs regardless of the date the Roth IRA was first established.